k3s-io/docs/docs/cli/etcd-snapshot.md

 </TabItem>
 </Tabs>

-#### Snapshot Restore in new nodes
+#### Restoring To New Hosts

-It is possible to restore the K3s cluster in different nodes.
-The only caveat is that you must backup the [token server](token.md#server), as it is used to decrypt the bootstrap data inside the snapshot.
+It is possible to restore an etcd snapshot to a different host than it was taken on.
+When doing so, you must pass the [server token](token.md#server) that was originally used when taking the snapshot, as it is used to decrypt the bootstrap data inside the snapshot.
 The process is the same as above but changing step 2 by:

 1. Save the token server: `/var/lib/rancher/k3s/server/token` in the new node